myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 ## Using Arduino MQTT

 The Cayenne Arduino MQTT library gives you everything you need to quickly get your board connected with Cayenne using MQTT and the Arduino IDE.
 Using the Arduino IDE is a fast and easy way to program your Arduino board.
 In this section we will walk you through setting up the Arduino IDE software so that you can write code that uses the Arduino MQTT library.
-We will then walk through an example of using the library, setting up and connecting an [Arduino Uno board](#supported-hardware-microcontrollers-arduino-arduino-uno), adding a [TMP36 Temperature Sensor](#supported-hardware-sensors-temperature-tmp36) and finally by adding a Light actuator which we will control from our Cayenne dashboard.
+We will then walk through an example of using the library, setting up and connecting an [Arduino Uno board](#supported-hardware-microcontrollers-arduino-arduino-uno), adding a [TMP36 Temperature Sensor](#supported-hardware-sensors-temperature-tmp36).

 <p style="text-align:center"><iframe width="480" height="270" src="https://www.youtube.com/embed/3kCD5S7N6zE" frameborder="0" allowfullscreen></iframe></p>